 As Romain tries to help the mysterious woman, the situation takes a dark turn as she stabs herself, as we witness Romain struggling to process what’s happening while trying to avoid both authorities and the wrath of his father.

-MadS uses a unique approach to tell its story, as it was all apparently filmed in a single-take, and this gives the film an unrelenting pace and a sense of immediacy, and this helps you stay locked in the moment, heightening the sense of urgency and drawing you deeper into the unfolding drama, with each scene seamlessly flows into the next, creating an almost breathless experience that mimics the feeling of being trapped in the moment, much like the characters themselves.
+MadS uses a unique approach to tell its story, as it was all apparently filmed in a single-take, and this gives the film an unrelenting pace and a sense of immediacy, with each scene seamlessly flowing into the next, creating an almost breathless experience that mimics the feeling of being trapped in the moment, much like the characters themselves.

-This approach gives the film a naturalistic feel, and the gradual onset of the characters physical changes is great to watch, and the film cleverly plays with your expectations, as it doesn’t give us the usual zombie film spectacle but instead offers a more intimate, psychological experience, making the outbreak really feel like a personal, existential crisis.
+This approach gives the film a real naturalistic feel, and the gradual onset of the characters physical changes is great to watch, and the film cleverly plays with your expectations, as it offers a more intimate, psychological experience, making the outbreak really feel like a personal, existential crisis.

-The tension lies not only in the physical transformation but in the emotional and psychological toll it takes on the characters, and their fear isn’t just about becoming infected, but about losing themselves, becoming something else entirely, and facing the reality that there’s no escaping their fate.
+The tension lies not only in the physical transformation but in the emotional and psychological toll it takes on the characters, and their fear isn’t just about becoming infected, but about losing themselves, becoming something else entirely, and facing the reality that there’s no escaping.

-Visually, MadS is also stunning, and the cinematography amplifies the intensity of the story, using the camera to create a sense of urgency and discomfort, and the film's aesthetic is dark and atmospheric, perfectly complementing the chaotic nature of the narrative.
+The cinematography also helps amplify the intensity of the story, using the camera to create a sense of urgency and discomfort, and the film's aesthetic is dark and atmospheric, perfectly complementing the chaotic nature of the narrative.

 Whether it's through tight, claustrophobic shots that trap the characters in their escalating nightmare or wide, open frames that highlight the isolation and despair they face, the visual storytelling is very well crafted.